nghiadt22-pl/ocrlab/docs/project_tracker.md

 ## 📝 Notes and Decisions

+- **2023-03-08**: Verified that Usage monitoring functionality is already implemented as a tab in the Dashboard
+- **2023-03-08**: Implemented protected routes with Clerk authentication
+- **2023-03-08**: Updated project documentation to align with the Agile workflow
 - **2023-03-07**: Enhanced file upload to Azure Blob Storage with status tracking
 - **2023-03-07**: Implemented file management endpoints (list, delete)
 - **2023-03-07**: Created API documentation for file management endpoints